-However, a V3 charger has it own dedicated source of power.
+However, a V3 charger has its own dedicated source of power.
 Hence, every V3 charger can pull 250kW, at all times.
-That doesn’t mean your car will charge at 250kW through the whole charging sessions, as charge rates are not linear (see here).
+That doesn’t mean your car will charge at 250kW through the whole charging session, as charge rates are not linear (see here).
 Though once every Tesla Supercharger is eventually V3 it will create a better/more equal user experience.

 What About Charging With An RV/Trailer In Tow?

 You may have noted in Ryan’s video above with a typical Supercharger you have to reverse into the space to use it.
 Well, that’s obviously not practical for say a Tesla Model Y or Cybertruck with an RV/trailer in tow.

 There are currently at several Tesla Supercharger stations one or two pull-in stalls which I’ve shown being used by Tesla Model X owners.
 However, if electric towing is truly going to become viable, Tesla will need to increase the number of pull-in charging stalls and also the length of the stalls.

 There are rumours that larger pull-in V3 charging stalls are coming to help meet the needs particularly of Cybertruck owners who wish to tow.
 However, I don’t currently have a solid source to reference on that.
 Though charging while towing is surely something Tesla is working on, they are obviously a pretty smart bunch.